-Provided with sufficient PCB heatsinking, the DRV8832-Q1 can supply up to 1-A of DC/RMS or peak output current.
-It operates on power supply voltages from 2.75 V to 6.8 V.
+Provided with sufficient PCB heatsinking, DRV8832 can supply up to 1 A of DC/RMS or peak output current.
+The device operates on power supply voltages from 2.75 V to 6.8 V.

 To maintain constant motor speed over varying battery voltages while maintaining long battery life, a PWM voltage regulation method is provided.
 An input pin allows programming of the regulated voltage.
 A built-in voltage reference output is also provided.